 Background

-Adventure Alternative is an independent adventure travel company which was started in 1991 by adventurer and mountaineer Gavin Bate, and developed over many years of organising and guiding expeditions around the world.
-It is an established guiding company with an emphasis on responsible travel and a high level of knowledge and experience.
 We have run trips to the summit of Mount Everest and to the middle of the Sahara Desert!
 We offer many types of trips of all levels from mountains to jungle, and desert to arctic regions but the majority are feasible treks and adventure holidays for the enthusiastic hiker.

 Our office is on the north coast of Ireland and we have long looked after Irish and Northern Irish walkers and adventurers going round the world, but we also have many happy clients from England, Scotland, Wales, Australia, Canada and America, with a smattering from other countries like Norway, Netherlands and elsewhere.
 Chris Little and Andy MacDonald have both worked in the office for over fifteen years and have gone on many expeditions and trips themselves, while Rosie Little manages all the book keeping of the clients.